eclipse-archived/ceylon-lang.org/documentation/introduction.md

         }
     }

-When invoking a higher-order function, we can wither pass a reference to a named
+When invoking a higher-order function, we can either pass a reference to a named
 function:

     void hello() {